3coma3/btrfs-backup/README.md

 * the only state is the backup store itself, which holds the only metadata used so far: the timestamp for each backup, that is *also* nicely encoding the navigational structure.
 In other words: the database is the filesystem.
 If more metadata support is added in the future, it will be done through extended attributes, so if you want indexes or caches, you can add them as you need with any of the many external tools available
 * internally, liberal use of stream operations allows for a high degree of code reutilization, rendering the code clean and making easy to modify and extend it

-**Update**
+> **Update**
+>
-The last couple of commits add many new features, which made me think to declare this in a "1.0 beta" state.
+> The last couple of commits add many new features, which made me think to declare this in a "1.0 beta" state.
 Please test and report any issues observed.
 Feature requests and any other input are welcome!
+>

-Also, the code has grown from about 50 lines to 150, which is still small for what it packs, but not so minimalistic anymore as it was so far.
-Feel free to check the earlier versions, I will add tags soon to the best ones to aid on their use.
+> Also, the code has grown from about 50 lines to 150, which is still small for what it packs, but not so minimalistic anymore as it was so far.
+Feel free to check the earlier versions, I will add tags soon to the best ones to aid in their use.

 ## Features